Movement as Medicine: Exploring Somatic Methods To Heal The Body, Mind, Spirit & Spaces

 Meditative Martial Arts

 Qi Gong and Tai Chi are effective somatic healing practices because they combine gentle movements, controlled breathing, and mindfulness to promote the flow of qi (life energy) throughout the body.
-By practicing mediitative martial arts individuals can cultivate a sense of balance, harmony, and inner peace
+By practicing meditative martial arts individuals can cultivate a sense of balance, harmony, and inner peace.

 Bouncing, Swinging or Rebounding